Obama victory opens negotiating window with Iran

 Last month the White House said the option of bilateral talks with Iran, with whom Washington has not had diplomatic relations for three decades, was under consideration.

-Western powers and Israel accuse Iran of secretly preparing to build nuclear weapons while working on a program that Tehran insists is purely designed for civil purposes.
+Western powers and Israel accuse Iran of secretly preparing to build nuclear weapons while working on a programme that Tehran insists is purely designed for civil purposes.

 Israeli Defence Minister Ehud Barak said in a television interview on Wednesday that the Jewish state would not oppose talks between the United States and Iran within strict parameters.